-With advances in genomics and genetic testing, there is a growing demand for genetic counselors who can help translate genetic data into more effective patient care.
+With advances in genomics and genetic testing, there is a growing demand for genetic counselors who can help translate genetic data and deliver compassionate genetic counseling services.

 University of Washington’s new Genetic Counseling Graduate Program prepares graduates to serve patients with a range of genetic conditions and meet the evolving needs of precision health.
 Students earn a master of science in genetic counseling degree.

 Enter an In-Demand Field